JonKing93/DASH/Tutorials/ensemble/subset.md

 ens = ens.useVariables(["T", "P"]);
 s = ens.loadGrids;
 ```
-then s will only contain gridded "T" and "P" variables.
+then "s" will only contain gridded "T" and "P" variables.
 There will not be a "Tmean" field.

 ### Specify Ensemble Members